-- 1. Establish a direct connection between the device and the host computer.
-For more information, refer to Section 2.1.1, "Connecting Directly". - Log in to the device as an admin user and access the CLI shell.
-For more information about accessing the CLI shell, refer to Section 2.6, "Using the Command Line Interface".
+- Establish a connection between the device and the host computer.
+For more information, refer to Section 3.1, "Connecting to ROS". - 2.
+Log in to the device as an admin user and access the CLI shell.
+For more information about accessing the CLI shell, refer to Section 2.5, "Using the Command Line Interface". - 3.
+At the CLI prompt, type: